-You can change the contents of the Create Service dialog box and the Submit Service dialog box by entering a property name and description of your choice for the built-in shared service property.
+You can change the contents of the Create Service dialog box by entering a property name and description of your choice for the built-in shared service property.
 However, the information displayed in the Shared Properties Settings area is not changed from its initial state at installation.